vladimirjk/ha-ezviz-hcnetsdk/ezviz_hcnetsdk/DOCS.md

 The current cam2 snapshot reports no disk and no active device recording.
 The camera may therefore reject these calls, commonly with an SDK error such as `19` or `23`, or accept them without changing cloud behavior.
-A recording failure does not affect the separate preset operation.
+Recording control is independent of the verified cardinal PTZ path and is omitted from the default HA configuration.

 ## Read-only state snapshot